Blog 2026-07-15 7 min read Getting Started with Kiro — Part 3

 Execution

-If a task gets stuck (build keeps failing, circular dependency, missing context), Kiro will stop and ask for help.
+If something fails, Kiro iterates — fixing compile errors, adjusting imports, resolving conflicts.
+If a task gets truly stuck (circular dependency, missing context), it stops and asks for help.
 This is rare if your steering files are good, but it happens.

 When to Use Specs vs Chat

+Not everything needs a spec.
 The threshold is roughly: if you'd need more than 2-3 prompts to describe the full scope of the work, it's a spec.
+Anything that touches multiple files or benefits from thinking through the design before coding.
+Single-file changes, bug fixes, and questions stay in chat.

 Tips from Real Usage

 Your steering files do the heavy lifting.
-A spec in a project with good steering files produces dramatically better output than the same spec in a bare project.
+A spec in a project with good steering files produces noticeably better output than the same spec in a bare project.
 The spec says what to build.
 Steering says how to build it.
 Both matter.

 Review the design before approving tasks.
 The design phase is your last chance to course-correct cheaply.
 Once tasks start executing, you're reviewing implemented code instead of a plan.
 It's much faster to fix a design doc than to undo three completed tasks.